 Just as is the case with the application form, even a correction request can be rejected if the forms or the information contained in them, is not accurate or filled in properly.
 A rejection would mean that you will be forced to start the process all over again, therefore to minimize the risk of rejections, here are some steps you can follow.

-- Make sure that you enter all the information that needs to be corrected, in the appropriate field.
+- Make sure to enter all the information that needs to be corrected, in the appropriate field

-- The supporting documents that you provide must be a part of the approved list of documents.
+- The supporting documents provided must be a part of the approved list of documents

-- Fill in the details in English and your local language.
+- Fill in the details in English and local language

 - Any numbers that are mentioned, should be written in English.

-- If you file for corrections online, keep the URN safe since you will need it to check the status of the update.
+- keep the URN safe to check the update status

-- When going for the offline option ensure that you enter all the details in capital letters.
+- When going for the offline option ensure to enter all the details in capital letters

-- Remember that the corrected Aadhar will only be delivered to the address on record so ensure that you are at the location to receive it.
+- Remember that the corrected Aadhaar will only be delivered to the address on record so ensure to be available at that address.

-- The copies of the documents you send must be attested by you.
+- The copies of the documents sent must be attested by the resident.
 If the cardholder is a minor then the parents or the guardians can attest such documents.

-Making changes to the details in your Aadhar card might seem easy, but there are bound to be cases where you feel confused, with a number of questions running through your mind.
-Listed below are the commonly asked questions when it comes to updating your Aadhar card details.
+Making changes to the details in your Aadhaar card might seem easy, but there are bound to be cases where you feel confused, with a number of questions running through your mind.
+Listed below are the commonly asked questions when it comes to updating your Aadhaar card details.